NasKar2/freenas-iocage-deluge/README.md

 ## OpenVPN setup

 If you are going to going to use the vpn, you will need add a preinit task in the webui to run the following command as well as run it once before you setup the jail.
-This adds a rule to t> devfs rule -s 4 add path 'tun*' unhide
+This adds a rule to the default devfs_ruleset applied to all iocage jails to allow them to access tun devices. devfs rule -s 4 add path 'tun*' unhide

 Firewall kill switch to turn off deluge if the VPN goes down is setup by default in the ipfw_rules file.
 Appropriate changes to the file are performed by the script.